aertsimon90/LeCatchu/README.md

-# LeCatchu v2
+# LeCatchu v3

 ![LeCatchu Logo](LeCatchu.png)

 ### Technical Information

-LeCatchu v2 is a lightweight, high-entropy cryptography engine based on an unpredictable shifting algorithm.
-It’s designed not as a standalone encryption method, but as a core engine on which secure systems can be built.
+LeCatchu v3 is a lightweight, high-entropy cryptography engine built around an unpredictable shifting algorithm.
+It is not designed as a standalone encryption method but as a core engine upon which secure systems can be constructed.

-Compared to RSA, it is 2–3 times faster and more secure.
-Its performance can vary based on implementation, but it's highly optimized for flexibility.
-In future versions, it will be ported to C and JavaScript, where it can be up to 500 times faster without losing functionality — potentially rivaling AES in performance.
+Compared to RSA, it offers 2–3 times faster performance and enhanced security.
+While its efficiency depends on implementation, it is highly optimized for flexibility.
+Future versions will be ported to C and JavaScript, potentially achieving up to 500x speed improvements without sacrificing functionality—positioning it as a rival to AES in performance.

-LeCatchu v2 is the next-generation evolution of the lightweight encryption engine that began with LeCatchu v1.
-This new version introduces extensive optimizations and refinements across all core functionalities, resulting in a faster, more efficient, and secure encryption system.
-LeCatchu v2 is engineered to deliver robust cryptographic performance without compromising on speed or security.
+LeCatchu v3 is the next evolution of the lightweight encryption engine that evolved from v2.
+It was developed to address a critical security flaw in v2 (improper handling of the `xbase` parameter in the hash stream), while also optimizing performance.
+After fixing the flaw, a slowdown of approximately 0.0005 seconds was observed in the hash stream, prompting a 1.5x performance boost through hash system enhancements.
+LeCatchu truly values its users (assuming there are any!).

+LeCatchu v3 is currently the latest and non-experimental version of the LeCatchu Engine.
+In other words, LeCatchu v3 is, for now, the best LeCatchu engine designed for real-world operations.

 ---

 ## Overview

-LeCatchu v2 builds directly on the foundation laid by its predecessor, LeCatchu v1, while incorporating a host of improvements based on real-world testing and developer feedback.
-Key enhancements in v2 include:
+LeCatchu v3 builds on v2’s foundation, introducing significant improvements in security and performance based on real-world testing and feedback.
+Key enhancements include:

-1. **Optimization and Speed:**
+1. **Security Fix:**
+   v2’s `hash_stream` function mishandled the `xbase` parameter, leading to inconsistent key streams. v3 resolves this critical vulnerability, ensuring robust encryption.

+2. **Performance Optimization:**
+   After fixing the security issue, a 0.0005-second slowdown was detected.
+This was mitigated by switching to Blake2b and adding caching (`@lru_cache`), resulting in a 1.5x faster hash system.

+3. **Speed and Efficiency:**
-   The entire engine has been reworked for maximum performance.
-Core functions such as encryption, decryption, encoding, and decoding have been fine-tuned to reduce processing time significantly.
+   Core functions—encryption, decryption, encoding, and decoding—have been fine-tuned to minimize processing time.

-2. **Revamped Hash Algorithm:**
+4. **Revamped Hash Algorithm:**
-   The hash mechanism has been redesigned to operate more quickly.
-While still rehashing the key for each character (a critical security requirement), the new algorithm reduces overhead, resulting in a more responsive encryption process.

-3. **Improved Type-Checking in Encode/Decode:**
-   The methods for detecting and handling input types in the `encode` and `decode` functions have been optimized, ensuring that only valid inputs are processed.
-This reduces error overhead and improves overall efficiency.

-4. **Optimized Encryption/Decryption Routines:**
-   The `encrypt` and `decrypt` functions have been re-engineered to push performance boundaries, streamlining the inner loops and reducing unnecessary computations.

-5. **Safe repr/eval Mimicry via lestr and leval:**
-   LeCatchu v2 introduces the `lestr` and `leval` functions, which provide functionality similar to Python's `repr` and `eval`.
-However, instead of executing potentially unsafe code, these functions operate within a JSON framework.
-This approach significantly improves security by ensuring that the data transformation is safe and predictable.
+   Transitioning from SHA-256 to Blake2b with caching, the hash system is now faster and more secure while maintaining per-character key rehashing.

+5. **Secure `lestr` and `leval` Functions:**
+   These functions emulate Python’s `repr` and `eval` safely within a JSON framework, eliminating code injection risks.

-6. **Enhanced UTF-8 Handling:**
+6. **Robust UTF-8 Handling:**
-   The `encode_direct` and `decode_direct` functions have been updated to manage UTF-8 encoding and decoding in a more robust manner.
-This eliminates common errors such as "utf-8 can't decode ??? character" and ensures that all text data is handled consistently and correctly.
+   The `encode_direct` and `decode_direct` functions now manage UTF-8 encoding/decoding reliably, preventing common errors like "utf-8 can't decode ??? character."

 ---

-## Detailed Evolution from v1 to v2
+## Evolution from v2 to v3

-### What Changed from LeCatchu v1?
+### What Changed from v2?

-- **Performance Improvements:**
-  Benchmark tests demonstrate that v2 consistently outperforms v1 across multiple scenarios.
-For instance, overall processing time and individual function benchmarks (encryption, decryption, encoding, decoding) have been reduced by noticeable margins.
+- **Critical Security Fix:**
+   In v2, the `hash_stream` function produced inconsistent key streams for `xbase`>1. v3 corrects this by aggregating all `xbase` hashes, enhancing security.

-- **Hash Algorithm Overhaul:**
+- **Hash System Optimization:**
-  In v1, the hash mechanism, while functional, incurred significant performance penalties due to repetitive SHA-256 computations.
-In v2, the hash algorithm has been restructured to use a streamlined approach that maintains the requirement for rehashing the key on each character, but does so more efficiently.
+   Post-fix slowdown (0.0005 seconds) was addressed by adopting Blake2b and caching, achieving a 1.5x speed increase over v2’s hash system.
+Users can verify this by reverting to SHA-256 and testing against v2.

+- **Performance Boost:**
+   Benchmarks show v3 outperforms v2, particularly in hash-intensive operations like large data and multi-key scenarios.

-- **Encoding/Decoding Enhancements:**
+- **Code Refinement:**
-  The type-checking logic within the encoding and decoding routines has been refined, making these operations more resilient and faster.
-The previous mechanism has been replaced with a more direct and Pythonic approach.

-- **New lestr and leval Functions:**
-  In addition to the core encryption and encoding functions, v2 introduces `lestr` and `leval`.
-These functions safely emulate the behavior of `repr` and `eval` by serializing and deserializing data within a JSON context.
-This provides a safer alternative to executing code dynamically.

-- **Robust UTF-8 Error Handling:**
-  Issues related to incorrect decoding of UTF-8 data, which were a recurring source of errors in v1, have been addressed.
-The new direct encoding/decoding functions now handle UTF-8 data with greater reliability, reducing error messages and ensuring data integrity.
+   Streamlined loops, improved memory management, and better error handling make v3 smoother and more efficient.

 ### Performance Benchmark Comparisons

-Below are the detailed benchmark results comparing LeCatchu v1 and LeCatchu v2:
+Below are benchmark results comparing LeCatchu v2 and v3:

 #### Overall Speed Test
-- **LeCatchu v1:** 0.017496193408966066 seconds
+- **v2:** 0.016668 seconds
-- **LeCatchu v2:** 0.016668266773223880 seconds
+- **v3:** 0.0159 seconds (~5% improvement)

-#### 1024 Byte Data Encryption/Decryption
+#### 1024-Byte Data Encryption/Decryption
 - **Encryption:**
-  - **v1:** 0.007448419729868571 seconds
+  - v2: 0.006999 seconds
-  - **v2:** 0.006999042828877767 seconds
+  - v3: 0.006512 seconds
 - **Decryption:**
-  - **v1:** 0.007452522913614909 seconds
-  - **v2:** 0.00701100746790568 seconds

-#### 1024 Byte Data Encoding/Decoding
-- **Encoding:**
-  - **v1:** 0.0001593788464864095 seconds
-  - **v2:** 0.00015691041946411133 seconds
-- **Decoding:**
-  - **v1:** 0.000249780019124349 seconds
+  - v2: 0.007011 seconds
-  - **v2:** 0.00024852752685546877 seconds
+  - v3: 0.006498 seconds

 #### Large-Scale Text Tests (100,000 characters)
-- **Large Text Encoding:** 0.019929 seconds
+- **Encoding:** 0.019889 seconds
-- **Large Text Decoding:** 0.046407 seconds
+- **Decoding:** 0.046557 seconds

-#### Multiple Keys Encryption/Decryption (50 keys)
+#### Multi-Key Encryption/Decryption (50 keys)
-- **Multiple Keys Encryption:** 0.004045 seconds
+- **Encryption:** 0.003664 seconds
-- **Multiple Keys Decryption:** 0.003931 seconds
+- **Decryption:** 0.003599 seconds

-#### Additional Security and Integrity Tests
+#### Security and Integrity Tests
-- **Key Collision Resistance Test:** Passed
+- **Key Collision Resistance:** Passed
-- **Reverse Character Encoding/Decoding Test:**
+- **Reverse Character Encoding/Decoding:**
-  - Time: 0.000069 seconds (Passed)
+  - Time: 0.000064 seconds (Passed)
-- **Entropy Test on Large Data:**
+- **Entropy on Large Data:** 16.519591 (high randomness)
-  - Measured Entropy: 16.520679, indicating high randomness
-- **Hash Collision with Complex Keys Test:** Passed
+- **Hash Collision with Complex Keys:** Passed
-- **Differential Cryptanalysis Test:** Passed
+- **Differential Cryptanalysis:** Passed

-*Note:* Although LeCatchu v2 exhibits overall performance improvements, multi-key usage in certain scenarios showed a slight slowdown compared to v1.
-This is a known area of focus for future updates.
+*Note:* v3’s optimizations offset the post-fix slowdown.
+To confirm, remove Blake2b and caching, revert to SHA-256, and compare with v2’s hash stream performance.

 ---

 ## Key Features in Detail

-### Optimized and Fast
+### Fast and Optimized
-LeCatchu v2’s core functionality has been meticulously optimized.
-The changes include refined loops, efficient memory handling, and minimized overhead in repeated operations.
-This ensures that the engine not only delivers stronger security but also performs faster under heavy workloads.
+v3 delivers high performance with refined loops, efficient memory use, and reduced overhead, excelling even under heavy workloads.

 ### Revamped Hash Algorithm
-The hash algorithm in v2 has been overhauled to strike a better balance between security and speed.
-Although it continues to rehash the key after processing each character – a requirement for maintaining robust encryption – the new approach minimizes redundant computations, thereby reducing the processing time per character.
+Switching to Blake2b with caching ensures faster, secure hashing while preserving per-character key rehashing.

-### Enhanced Type-Checking in Encoding/Decoding
+### Enhanced Type-Checking
-The encoding (`encode`) and decoding (`decode`) functions now feature a more efficient mechanism for verifying input types.
-This streamlining leads to fewer runtime errors and ensures that the functions operate only on valid inputs, further boosting performance.
+The `encode` and `decode` functions process only valid inputs, reducing errors and boosting efficiency.

-### Secure lestr and leval Functions
+### Secure `lestr` and `leval`
-The new `lestr` and `leval` functions are designed to safely serialize and deserialize data.
-Unlike Python's native `repr` and `eval`, which can execute arbitrary code, these functions operate within a JSON framework.
-This design choice offers a secure way to mimic these functionalities, thereby reducing the risk of code injection and other security vulnerabilities.
+JSON-based serialization/deserialization provides a safe alternative to `repr` and `eval`, minimizing security risks.

-### Robust UTF-8 Handling with Direct Functions
+### Robust UTF-8 Handling
-The `encode_direct` and `decode_direct` functions have been updated to handle UTF-8 encoding/decoding more gracefully.
-They ensure that encoding issues, such as those caused by unexpected characters or encoding errors ("utf-8 can't decode ??? character"), are effectively mitigated.
-This reliability is especially important in environments where data integrity is critical.
+Improved `encode_direct` and `decode_direct` functions ensure reliable UTF-8 processing and data integrity.

 ---

 ## Future Developments

-While LeCatchu v2 represents a significant advancement over v1, the journey toward an ideal encryption engine is ongoing.
-Planned improvements for future releases include:
+LeCatchu v3 is a significant step forward, but the journey continues.
+Planned enhancements include:
-- **Further Optimization of Multi-Key Performance:**
-  Addressing the slight slowdown observed in multi-key scenarios.
-- **Enhanced Parallel and Asynchronous Processing:**
+- **Multi-Key Performance:** Further optimization for multi-key scenarios.
-  Leveraging multi-threading or asynchronous techniques to further reduce processing times.
+- **Parallel Processing:** Leveraging multi-threading or async techniques for greater speed.
-- **Refinements to the Hash Algorithm:**
-  Exploring additional methods to streamline the rehashing process while maintaining cryptographic strength.
-- **Integration of Salt and Initialization Vectors (IV):**
-  Introducing these elements to ensure that repeated encryptions with the same key yield different outputs.
+- **Salt and IV Integration:** Ensuring unique outputs for repeated encryptions with the same key.
-- **Extended Security Testing and Feature Expansion:**
+- **Extended Testing:** Incorporating community feedback for ongoing security and feature improvements.
-  Continuously incorporating feedback from the community to improve both functionality and security.

 ---

 ## Conclusion

-LeCatchu v2 marks a major leap forward in the evolution of our encryption engine.
-It successfully merges enhanced performance with robust security measures, providing an efficient solution for both simple and complex cryptographic needs.
-While multi-key processing requires further refinement, v2 stands as a testament to the power of iterative improvement and innovative cryptographic design.
+LeCatchu v3 advances the encryption engine by fixing a critical security flaw from v2 and boosting hash performance by 1.5x.
+Designed with its users in mind (yes, you!), it offers a fast, secure solution for diverse cryptographic needs.
+Curious about the optimization?
+Revert to SHA-256, remove Blake2b caching, and test it against v2—you’ll see the difference.

-We invite you to explore, test, and contribute to LeCatchu v2.
-Your feedback is crucial for the continued evolution of this project.
+We invite you to explore, test, and contribute to LeCatchu v3.
+Your feedback drives this project forward.

-**Version:** 2
+**Version:** 3
-**Engine File:** `lecatchu_v2.py`
+**Engine File:** `lecatchu_v3.py`
-**Test Suite:** (Updated test suite reflecting v2 benchmarks)
+**Test Suite:** `lecatchu_v3_test.py`

 ---